DNACENSolutions/dnac_ansible_workflows/workflows/device_replacement_rma/README.md

 # Replace a Faulty Device
 The Return Material Authorization (RMA) workflow lets you replace failed devices quickly.
 RMA provides a common workflow to replace routers, switches, and APs.

 When using the RMA workflow with routers and switches, the software image, configuration, and license are restored from the failed device to the replacement device.
-For wireless APs, the replacement device is assigned to the same site, which is provisioned with primary wireless controller, RF profile, and AP group settings, and placed on the same floor map location in Catalyst Center as the failed AP.
+For wireless APs, the replacement device is assigned to the same site and provisioned with the primary wireless controller, RF profile, and AP group settings, and it placed on the same floor map location in Catalyst Center as the failed AP.
 For Cisco switch stacks (hardware stacking), you don't need to follow a separate procedure in Catalyst Center for member switch replacement, which is handled by the active switch.
 The member switch is replaced by the active switch by providing the software image and configuration.
 Full stack replacement is handled by Catalyst Center.

 ##  Before you begin